India and Nepal's ever-strengthening friendship will benefit entire humanity in emerging global situation: PM Modi | Entertainment

 ''We have to give a new height to our natural relationship as much as the Himalayas.
 The relationships that we have lived for thousands of years, from food, music, festivals, and customs to family ties, now also have to be linked to new areas like science, technology, and infrastructure.
 I am satisfied that India is working shoulder to shoulder with Nepal in this direction,'' he said.

-''Buddha is the embodiment of the collective understanding of humanity,'' Modi told the gathering of some 2,500 people that included monks, Buddhist scholars and international participants in Lumbini.
+''Buddha is an incarnation of the collective sense of humanity.
+There are Buddha perceptions, and so are Buddha researches.
+There are Buddha thoughts, and so are buddha samskaras,'' Modi told the gathering of some 2,500 people that included monks, Buddhist scholars and international participants in Lumbini.

+Lumbini, located in the Terai plains of southern Nepal, is one of the holiest places of Buddhism, as Lord Buddha was born there. ''I also have another relationship with Lord Buddha, which is also a wonderful coincidence and which is also very pleasant.
+The place where I was born, Vadnagar in Gujarat, was a great centre of Buddhist learning centuries ago.
+Even today, ancient remains are being excavated there, whose conservation work is going on,'' he said, adding that there are many such towns in India.

 ''From Sarnath, Bodh Gaya and Kushinagar in India to Lumbini in Nepal, these holy places symbolise our shared heritage and shared values.
-We have to develop this heritage together,'' Modi said.
+We have to develop this heritage together and enrich it further,'' Modi said.

-He said the construction of the Lumbini Museum in Nepal is also an example of joint cooperation between the two countries.
+''I am glad that the Government of Nepal is supporting all efforts for the development of Buddha Circuit and Lumbini, realising all the possibilities of development.
+The construction of the Lumbini Museum in Nepal is also an example of joint cooperation between the two countries,'' he said.
 He said it was decided to establish Dr Ambedkar Chair for Buddhist Studies in Lumbini Buddhist University.

-Modi said the place where he was born, Vadnagar in Gujarat, was a great center for Buddhist learning centuries ago. ''Even today ancient relics are coming out there, and the conservation work for them is going on,'' he added.
+Noting that lakhs of devotees from all over the world come to these places every year, Modi said the two governments have taken decisions like creating integrated check posts in Bhairahawa and Sonauli, which will facilitate the movement of people on the border.

+Modi said the place where Lord Buddha himself was born, the energy there, the consciousness there, gives a different feeling. ''I am also happy to see that the sapling of the Mahabodhi tree that I had presented at this place in 2014 is now developing into a tree,'' he said.

 On his part, Nepalese Prime Minister Deuba described India as a ''close neighbour and a trusted friend.''
 Deuba said he had a ''fruitful discussion'' with Prime Minister Modi earlier and he was looking forward for developing Buddha Circuit involving Bodh Gaya, Sarnath and Kushinagar in India.